In the Heart of the Sea (film): Plot

-Back in the 1820s, the three boats are separated and one is lost.
+The three boats are separated and one is lost.
 In one of the three boats that left Henderson Island, one of the sailors dies, and the others reluctantly decide to cannibalise him.
 Nickerson stops his retelling of his story, overcome with remorse for his cannibalism and believing his wife could not love him after hearing of it.
 She has been eavesdropping, however, and reassures him she still loves him.
 Comforted, he continues his story.

-The men in the second remaining boat also resort to cannibalism, with Pollard's cousin Henry Coffin sacrificing himself.
-The white whale returns, and Chase takes position to attack.
+The men in the second remaining boat also resort to cannibalism and resort to drawing straws to decide who will sacrificed.
+Though Pollard is chosen, his cousin Owen Coffin turns the pistol on himself.
+After the boats are reunited, the white whale returns, and Chase takes position to attack.
 When the white whale breaches, Chase sees his previously thrown harpoon still embedded above the white whale's eye.
 Chase stares into the white whale's eye as the whale stares back.
 Chase lowers his harpoon and the white whale swims away, never to be seen again.

 The two boats become separated.
 Pollard's boat is rescued by a passing ship, but Chase's continues to drift.
 With the survivors on the verge of death, they reach Chile's Alejandro Selkirk Island.
 They are fed, clothed, and make their way back to Nantucket, where they reunite with their families.

 The ships' owners ask Pollard and Chase to cover up the story of a whale destroying the ship, to protect the industry's reputation.
 Chase, having had enough of their dishonesty, refuses and resigns.
 Although initially loyal to the owners, Pollard later reveals the truth in the inquiry, much to the owners' anger.
 Nickerson relates that a ship was sent to Henderson Island to rescue the men there; three were still alive.
 Chase continued sailing and became a merchant captain.
 Pollard led another expedition to find and kill the white whale, but never found it.
 His ship ran aground off the Hawaiian Islands and he was forced to retire.
 Melville promises Nickerson that his novel will be fiction, without all the details that had been shared with him.
 He departs to compose his novel, Moby-Dick, beginning by writing its first line: "Call me Ishmael".